Skip to content

 Step 6: Conciliation

 All parties with authority to resolve the dispute must attend conciliation.
-Other attendees may include the building assessor or an interpreter.
-The parties may also request to bring a support person or legal representative to the conciliation conference.
+The parties may also request to bring a support person, interpreter or legal representative.
 We will consider these requests on a case-by-case basis.

 If a party does not participate in conciliation